-While there are not agreed-upon numbers, it is estimated that 450,000 to 800,000 individuals are living with an ostomy in North America—a surgery that creates an opening in the body to expel waste.
+While there are not agreed-upon numbers, it is estimated that 725,000 to one million individuals are living with an ostomy in North America—a surgery that creates an opening in the body to expel waste.
 The average age of ostomates has been cited at 68.3.
 Ostomies are commonly performed to treat rectal, colon, cervical, and bladder cancers, as well as other cancers of the pelvic regions.
 It has also been used for issues related to inflammatory bowel disease, congenital issues like spina bifida and Hirschprung’s, as well as genetic disorders and accident-related perforations.

 The most common types of ostomies include the ileostomy (created from the ileum, part of the small intestine); ascending colostomy (from the ascending colon); descending colostomy (from the descending colon); sigmoid colostomy (made from the last part of the colon), loop ostomy (which can be from any part of the small intestine or colon), or urostomy (which diverts urine from the bladder, usually via an ileal or cecal conduit).